-Due to our efforts to protect operating profit and cash in 2020, net interest-bearing debt to EBITDA at the end of the year was 1.51.
+Due to our efforts to protect operating profit and cash in 2020, net interest-bearing debt to EBITDA at the end of the year was 1.43.

-This leverage was achieved even though we carried out share buybacks, in total amounting to DKK 2.9bn, and completed several M&A transactions during the year.
+This leverage was achieved even though we completed several M&A transactions during the year.